gustafy/csc401-De-Andrade-Silva/README.md

 #Project Name:
-PhotArt(Temp Name)
+PhotArt

 #Description:
-Photography public portifolio - Get peoples photos and put them together to make another piece of art.
+Photography public portifolio -

+The objective of this project is to display the art (i.e pictures) of amateur or professial photographers.

 #Features:

+- multiple pictures per user
+- individual galery
+- displays all the user's pictures